 Why You Really Need to Visit St. Petersburg, Florida

 Once a sleepy coastal city where retirees congregated on green benches lining the streets, Tampa's neighboring town now draws entrepreneurs, painters, and travelers—from beach lovers to art aficionados.
 (Retirees have a lot more fun too.)
-"My parents told me, "You're too young to move to St. Pete," " says Emily Elwyn, who relocated anyway, along with scads of other Gen-Xers and millennials who've helped invigorate this town.
-"So much of what people want is what we already have: a walkable downtown; front-porch neighborhoods; funky old buildings; and access to the arts, parks, and recreation."
+"My parents told me, 'You're too young to move to St. Pete,'" said Emily Elwyn, who relocated anyway, along with scads of other Gen-Xers and millennials who've helped invigorate this town.
+"So much of what people want is what we already have: a walkable downtown, front-porch neighborhoods, funky old buildings, and access to the arts, parks, and recreation."
 Not to mention the fact that beaches are minutes away.

 A 12-year resident, Elwyn now serves as president of the board of directors at Preserve the "Burg, a nonprofit that leads city tours for locals and tourists every Saturday.
 From the Historic Old Northeast neighborhood, with its inviting bungalows, to the business center along the marina, where new additions and million-dollar condos are popping up, St. Petersburg feels both historic and emergent.

 Locals say the recent boom has centered along Beach Drive (facing the bay) and Central Avenue (lined with galleries, bars, and boutiques).

 "The town has only been this exciting for about 15 years," said Jeri Gammage, who volunteers at Florida CraftArt, a gallery and store, that's also a statewide nonprofit.
 Gammage attributes the city's evolution to the arts community.
 "Some might argue it's the baseball team," she said, nodding toward the Tampa Bay Rays' Tropicana Field on the downtown fringe.
 "But most people in the baseball shirts go straight to the stadium."